michael-simons/enerko-reports2/README.md

 The following examples assume a writable database directory called "enerko_reports" that is writable by the ENERKOs Report Engine user.
 To create this directory, grant the HRE user the following privileges:

-	GRANT CREATE ANY DIRECTORY TO "HRE"
+	GRANT CREATE ANY DIRECTORY TO "HRE";

 and create the directory like this:

 	CREATE DIRECTORY enerko_reports AS '/var/tmp/enerko_reports';

+or if the directoy already exists, grant read and writes to the report user:

+	GRANT READ ON DIRECTORY enerko_reports TO "HRE";
+	GRANT WRITE ON DIRECTORY enerko_reports TO "HRE";

 Read more about LOB handling [DBMS_LOB][5]. pck_enerko_reports2 contains  [UTL_FILE][6] based procedures / functions to store LOBs into files and read files into LOBs.